scarybarry64/CMPM_121_Fall/Project 4 - Visuals - Ominous TV/README.txt

 Shader Graph:
 My favorite!
 Basically, I messed around with the shader graph for my Game Graphics class last spring to make a VHS thingy.
-I have no idea why it works, but it works!
-I slapped this onto the TV screen.
 Also, to achieve the final death look, I slapped this onto an invisible plane pressed up directly to the camera.
 After a few seconds when the player enters the Blood Zone, I make the plane visible  to simulate the VHS shader overtaking the screen.
 The lens